yuhao-nie/Stanford-solar-forecasting-dataset/README.md

 We are working on generating a permanent URL (PURL) for users to access our dataset without hassle.
 For now, please send the enquiry directly to Yuhao Nie (ynie@stanford.edu).

 ## Citation
-If you find the Stanford Solar Forecasting Dataset useful to your research/work please cite:
+If you find the Stanford Solar Forecasting Dataset useful to your research/work please cite (release soon):

 ```